valpackett/cssprefixer/README.md

 # CSSPrefixer #
 A tool that rewrites your CSS files, adding vendor-prefixed versions of (popular) CSS3 rules.
 It also can combine and minify your stylesheets. **Keep your styles clean!**

-It supports many CSS3 stuff including Flexbox, but not Gradients yet.
+It supports many CSS3 stuff including Flexbox and Gradients.

 For example, this
     #wrapper {